-The odds are in your favor that your pockets will not be picked.
+The odds are in your favour that your pockets will not be picked.
 The chances are still small that you should not even worry about it.
-Use common sense—don’t have a hundred-dollar bill dangling from your back pocket and you will be fine.
+Use common sense—don’t have a hundred-dollar bill dangling from your back pocket, and you will be fine.

 Of course, you are smarter than that.
 You will be careful and alert, and anybody within a one-meter radius will be suspect; you will watch them closely.
 That is what everybody thinks, yet pickpocketing still occurs.

-If you do get robbed it’s your own fault – you weren’t paying attention – you were being a tourist.
-Would it be strange in your home town if somebody suddenly grabbed you by the arm and started dancing with you – of course it would.
-But in Prague, not knowing any better, you might think it is normal and that mistake will cost you your wallet.
+If you do get robbed, it’s your own fault – you weren’t paying attention – you were a tourist.
+Would it be strange in your home town if somebody suddenly grabbed you by the arm and started dancing with you – of course, it would.
+But in Prague, not knowing any better, you might think it is normal, and that mistake will cost you your wallet.

 Insurance and Other Precautions